Life Cycle Assessment software FAQAll your questions about One Click LCA answered

 What are Product Category Rules (PCRs)?

 Generic PCRs are a key part of the och 14025 standard, whereas the general 15804 standard provides a core PCR for the Europe-wide generation of construction sector EPD and can be used as such or with additional PCRs.
-Usually all EPD publishing platforms such as IBU or EPD Norge have either one PCR as a set of additional rules for published EPDs, or a set of PCRs for different construction product categories.
+Usually all EPD publishing platforms such as IBU eller EPD Norge have either one PCR as a set of additional rules for published EPDs, or a set of PCRs for different construction product categories.

 Vilka databaser ingår i One Click LCA och vilka standarder följer de?